'Pink super moon': how to see the largest and brightest moon in 2020

-According to Old Farmer's Almanac, the full moon in April often coincided with the blooming of the wild pink Phlox subulata flower that grows in eastern North America.
-Wild flower is usually called creeping or awl-shaped phlox, as well as "pink moss."
+According to Old Farmer's Almanac, the full moon in April often coincided with the wild pink Phlox subulata bloom in eastern North America.
+The wildflower is commonly referred to as creeping or subulate phlox, and also “pink moss”.

 For millennia, people all over the world, including Native Americans, have been calling the months according to one or another of the signals of nature.
 Old Farmer's Almanac says that the full moon names in North America were given by Native Americans who lived in the north and east of the United States.

 Each full moon has its own name, from the January wolf moon to the December cold moon.

 stdClass Object ([term_id] => 3368 [name] => Moon [taxonomy] => post_tag [slug] => luna)Луна

 stdClass Object ([term_id] => 25934 [name] => super moon [taxonomy] => post_tag [slug] => superlunie)super moon

 stdClass Object ([term_id] => 27233 [name] => World [taxonomy] => category [slug] => mir)World